 The first step is to have a detailed sleep assessment to understand the nature of the problem and to see if sleep therapy would be suitable.
-Following the assessment and if my treatment is suitable, I usually run a structured 5-7 week program which includes:
+This is 75 minutes and costs £75.
+Following the assessment and if my treatment is suitable, I usually run a structured 5-8 week program which includes:

 - Psycho-education about sleep and insomnia

 After the initial assessment. the sessions are 55-60 minutes long and cost £60.

 I run face to face sessions, Skype/ FaceTime or telephone sessions.
 My face to face appointments are at the Family Practice, 116 Gloucester Rd, Bristol, BS7 8NL.

 “I have so appreciated your genuine concern and interest in helping me to work through the problem with sound advice, explanatory notes and meaningful homework.
 You have listened, and given support and encouragement throughout the course and you have explained the process and helped me though difficult times.
 I feel that the CBT is now taking effect and that I have the knowledge and impetus to move slowly forward.”